acmi-lab/counterfactually-augmented-data/README.md

 # DS-GA 3001 Term Project
 Using the data from the original repository for the term project

+## Update 11/19
+Added base LSTM Model
+Added extra preprocessing step to convert the labels to 1/0 Model seems to learn a non-trivial classification but it's not great on 10 epochs.
+Right now only using the data in combined csv i.e. 3400 rows

 # Learning the Difference that Makes a Difference with Counterfactually-Augmented Data

 ### Overview